The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 The Mount Batur volcano is located in the Kintamani highlands, on the northeast part of Bali island.

-Itβs about a 2 hour drive to Mount Batur from Canggu, Kuta, Sanur, and Seminyak, or about a 1 hour drive from Ubud.
+Itβs about a 1 hour drive to Mount Batur from Ubud, or 2 hours from Canggu, Kuta, Sanur, and Seminyak.

 Or, if you stay a night at a hotel directly in Kintamani, you can walk to the volcano from your hotel!
-Thatβs how we did our latest Mount Batur sunrise trek.
+Thatβs how we did our latest trek there.

 Where To Stay: Batur Volcano Guesthouse

-Mount Batur (also known as βGunung Baturβ in Indonesian) is part of an active volcano thatβs believed to have formed in a massive apocalyptic eruption about 25,000 years ago.
+Mount Batur is part of an active volcano thatβs believed to have formed in a massive apocalyptic eruption about 25,000 years ago.

 At one time (before it blew its top), Batur was apparently more than 3,800 meters (12,500 feet) tall β making it even bigger than Mount Agung, Baliβs current tallest volcano (which is already huge).

-Almost two dozen eruptions have happened at Gunung Batur since 1804 when recording first started, and it last erupted in 1999-2000.
+Almost two dozen eruptions have happened at Gunung Batur since 1804 when recording first started, and it last erupted from 1999 to 2000.

 That sounds scary, but any signs of impending volcanic activity are constantly monitored by the Indonesian government so Batur is generally very safe to climb.

-Since 2015, UNESCO lists the Mount Batur caldera as a global geopark for its fantastic volcanic landscapes.
+Since 2015, UNESCO lists the Batur caldera as a global geopark for its fantastic volcanic landscapes.

 Kintamani crop fields in the morning